Crowdfunding Lawyers

 • Ensure investor protection

-• Balance companies’ easy access to capital through private placements with investor protection
+• Balance companies’ easy access to capital through private placement with investor protection

 • Eliminate the need for SEC registration